Skip to main content

 • An Individual Letter refers to a letter authored by, and representing, a single letter writer.

-Note: Any applications that include only a Committee Letter upload, regardless of the contents of the Committee Letter, at the deadline will be considered incomplete at two letters and withdrawn from consideration.
-It is your responsibility as the applicant to ensure that you have the right number and types of letters submitted; we will not contact you about missing letters.
+Any application that includes only a Committee Letter at the deadline—regardless of its contents—will be considered incomplete and withdrawn from consideration for having only two letters.
+It is your responsibility as the applicant to ensure the correct number and types of letters are submitted.

 Step 4: Complete Your Application

 Your application will be forwarded to the Committee for review only after it is fully completed.
-The Committee receives completed applications, and interviews are scheduled on a rolling basis.
-There are a limited number of interviews available.
+The FIRM deadline for completed applications is November 1, 2025.

 • Verified AMCAS application and transcripts

-• MCAT Scores that are no older than 3 years as of January 1st of current application year
+• MCAT Scores that are no older than three years as of January 1 of the current application year

 • Secondary Application and Fee